Please Read How You Can Help Keep the Encyclopedia Free

 This enquiry, which is somewhat deeply grounded, has two sides.
 The one refers to the objects of pure understanding, and is intended to expound and render intelligible the objective validity of its a priori concepts.
 It is therefore essential to my purposes.
 The other seeks to investigate the pure understanding itself, its possibility and the cognitive faculties upon which it rests: and so deals with it in its subjective aspect.
 Although this latter exposition is of great importance for my chief purpose, it does not form an essential part of it.
 (Axvi-xvii)

 Henrich points out that although in the B-Deduction Kant sought to avoid the problems of a subjective deduction, this “does not mean that he neglected the demand for an explanation of the possibility of relating the categories to intuitions.”
-However, by Kant's account, a subjective deduction contains not only an examination of cognitive faculties, but also an investigation of “the possibility of the pure understanding,” which would include an investigation of how the categories are related to empirical intuition and to the objects presented to us in such intuition.
+However, by Kant's account, a subjective deduction features not only an examination of cognitive faculties, but also an investigation of “the possibility of the pure understanding,” which would include an investigation of how the categories are related to empirical intuition and to the objects presented to us in such intuition.
 This is precisely the type of inquiry that we encounter in §24 and §26 — and Henrich agrees.
-Thus, in the last analysis, it seems that the views of Henrich, Paton, and Adickes can be reconciled: they all agree that the second step aims to show how it is that the categories are related to objects of experience -- in such a way as to show how the categories correctly apply to them.
+Thus, in the last analysis, it seems that the views of Henrich, Paton, and Adickes can be reconciled: they concur that the second step aims to show how it is that the categories are related to objects of experience -- in such a way as to show how the categories correctly apply to them.
 Moreover, this common ground yields a satisfying interpretation of the specifics of the text.
 In §26 Kant contends that our intuitive representations of space and time, since they themselves contain a manifold, must also be synthesized by means of the categories.
-And now, because all objects that can be presented to us in intuition are given to us in space and time, our representations of them too will also be synthesized by the categories.
-Kant thus provides an explanation of how the categories apply to all the objects that can be presented to the senses, or in experience, by way of the manner in which these objects are given to us (cf. Longuenesse 1998: 211–33).
+And now, because all objects that can be presented to us in intuition are given to us in space and time, our representations of these objects will also be synthesized by the categories.
+Kant thus provides an explanation of how the categories apply to all the objects that can be presented to the senses, or in experience, by way of the manner in which these objects are given to us (cf. Longuenesse 1998: 211–33; Keller 1998: 88–94; Dickerson 2004: 196–201; Pollok 2008).The text of the second step gives rise to a number of general important interpretive issues for Kant's overall position.
+One such issue, raised by the complex footnote at B166-67, is whether Kant countenances a kind of unity in our representations which is not a result of synthesis by a priori concepts, but is instead an upshot of the forms of intuition (McLear 2014) or of the productive imagination independently of the categories (Heidegger 1929/1997; cf., Longuenesse 1998).
+What one concludes about the footnote has implications for whether Kant is a conceptualist or a nonconceptualist about intuitions or our representations of objects (Hanna 2008, 2011, Grüne 2011, Schulting 2012, McLear 2014).
+Robert Hanna (2011) argues that the possibility of nonconceptual intuition results in a gap in the argument of the B-Deduction, since this would allow for intuitions to which the categories do not apply.
+Stefanie Grüne (2011) and Schulting (2012) oppose this line of reasoning.

 - I am conscious of my own existence in time; that is, I am aware, and can be aware, that I have experiences that occur in a specific temporal order. (premise)